visualia/visualia/docs/components/v-slider.md

 > The value of x is {{ get('x') }}

-To use `x` value more creatively, you can use it to control the [circle element](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/circle) in SVG graphics:
+To use slider-controlled `x` value in graphics, you can use it to control the SVG[<circle />](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/circle) element:

 ```md
 <svg width="400" height="40">